Important Road Safety Tips for Scooter UsersSafe Choices Begin With Your Choice of Scooter

 - If you meet a friend on the sidewalk, pull to the side to let other pedestrians pass more easily.

-- Use caution when traveling close to store fronts.
+- Use caution when travelling close to store fronts.
 If you are too close to a building, someone could walk into you as they are leaving the building.

 It is important to choose a scooter that can be carried easily by car, van or transit.
 Ask the vendor the following: